rfomin/elfbsp/README.md

 after the letter, such as '-c23'.

 The special option '--' causes all following arguments to be interpreted as filenames.
-This allows processing a file which begins with a hyphen.
+This allows specifying a file which begins with a hyphen.

-Running AJBSP with no options, or the --help option, will show some help text, including a summary of all available options.

 Once invoked, AJBSP will process each wad file.
 All the maps in the file have their nodes rebuilt, unless the --map option is used to